ContextMapper/contextmapper.github.io/_docs/generators/generic-freemarker-generator.md

 </#if>
 ```

-You can also check which kind of relationship concretely it is:
+You can also check the type of concrete relationship:

 ```ftl
 <#if instanceOf(relationship, Partnership)>